Quantum theory of molecular orientations: Summary of results

-Despite complications due to spin statistics, admissible rotational states of a perrotational species are still indexed by $\ell$, $m$, and $\k$, but with $\k$ now indexing the multiplicity space of $\l$ for each momentum.
-A main result of this work is identifying that these states form an \textit{induced representation} \cite{Mackey_induced_1952,carter_lectures_1995,coleman_induced_1968,Inui_group_1990,chirikjian_engineering_2000,folland_course_2016} of the group of lab-based rotations, denoted by \(\text{Ind}_{\l}^{\G}\so{3}\) or $\l\up\so{3}$ for short. \begin{theorem*} The rotational state space of a $\G$-symmetric molecular species houses an induced representation $\l\up\so{3}$ of lab-based rotations, where $\l$ is an irrep of the symmetry group. \end{theorem*}
+\nw{ A main result of this work is identifying that momentum states form an \textit{induced representation} \cite{mackey1968induced,mackey_induced_1952,coleman_induced_1968,Inui_group_1990,carter_lectures_1995,chirikjian_engineering_2000,folland_course_2016} of the group of lab-based rotations, denoted by \(\text{Ind}_{\l}^{\G}\so{3}\) or $\l\up\so{3}$ when the symmetry group is evident.
+Induced representations allow us to relate molecular spectroscopy to quantization theory \cite{isham_topological_1984,Landsman_geometry_1991,Tanimura_reduction_2000,levay_canonical_1996}, revealing that each nuclear spin isomer is in one-to-one correspondence with a particular quantization of the configuration space of molecular orientations.
+This relation readily yields molecular position states and the Fourier transform, summarized in Sec.~\ref{sec:position-states-summary}.

-The theorem applies to all three classes of molecules from Fig.~\ref{fig:header}, subject to assumptions (A) and (B) from the beginning of this section.
+\begin{theorem*} The rotational state space of a $\G$-symmetric molecular isomer transforms as an induced representation $\l\up\so{3}$ under lab-based rotations, where $\l$ is an irrep of the symmetry group. \end{theorem*}

+Nuclear spin isomers in all three classes are exhaustively classified using induced representations.
 In the asymmetric case, $\G$ becomes the trivial group.
-In the rotationally symmetric case, there is only one species, and $\l$ becomes the trivial irrep.
-In the perrotationally symmetric case, the combination of symmetry and spin statistics allows for more general irreps $\l$, subject to condition (\ref{eq:branching}).
-For example, the odd-$\ell$ momentum states of ortho hydrogen make up the representation $\a_{2}\up\so{\textnormal{3}}$.
+In the rotationally symmetric case, there is only one isomer, and $\l$ becomes the trivial irrep.
+In the perrotationally symmetric case, the combination of symmetry and spin statistics allows for more general irreps $\l$, governed by condition (\ref{eq:branching}).
+For example, the odd-$\ell$ momentum states of ortho hydrogen make up the representation $\text{Ind}_{\a_2}^{\D \infty}\so{3} = \a_{2}\up\so{\textnormal{3}}$.
+The same classification can be made for molecules confined to move in only two dimensions (see Sec.~\ref{sec:toy-model}).

-Our classification of molecules is similar to that of solid-state materials \cite{bradlyn_topological_2017} in that both are based on induced representations and both distinguish species with ``topologically nontrivial'' features.
-In our case, induced representations with non-trivial inducing irreps can exhibit intrinsic rotation-spin entanglement and ``topological'' behavior under lab-based rotations.
+Our classification is similar to that of solid-state materials \cite{bradlyn_topological_2017} and nematic liquid crystals \cite{mermin_topological_1979,liu2016generalized}: all three are based on induced representations and distinguish isomers with ``topologically nontrivial'' features.
+In the case of molecules, induced representations with nontrivial inducing irreps exhibit ``topological'' behavior under lab-based rotations, and those with vector irreps exhibit complete rotation-spin entanglement. }